How to easily start a DIY herb garden

 A few final ideas include using old wooden fruit and veg crates, cast iron baths and Galvanized Buckets and Rope.

-The great thing about starting a DIY herb garden is you don’t need many tools.
+The great thing about starting a DIY herb garden is you don’t need many gardening tools.
 Plus, it’s likely you already have the two you actually need.
 You need a small shovel and a watering can or a jug.

 So with the container sorted, we need some soil.
 The type of soil is really important.
 You want a neutral to alkaline soil, with good drainage.